bryanbraun/bryanbraun.github.io/_posts/2020-08-28-a-minimalist-development-workflow-using-es6-modules-and-snowpack.md

 ]
 ---

-*Update: the approach described below works for Snowpack v1 and v2, but not for Snowpack v3+.
+*Update: Snowpack is no longer actively maintained.
 To setup the same minimalist workflow today, I recommend using `esinstall`.
 For more details, see: [A minimalist development workflow using ES modules and esinstall]({{site.url}}/2021/08/27/a-minimalist-development-workflow-using-es-modules-and-esinstall/).*

+*The approach described below is compatible with Snowpack v1 and v2, but not Snowpack v3.*

 ***